mlandis/biogeo_dating/README.md

 `data` contains what was used in the original manuscript

-`gplates` contains the basic files needed to reproduce the paleogeographic animation
+`gplates` contains animation files for GPlates 1.5